shendurelab/LACHESIS/README.md

 LACHESIS will create a set of output files in the directory `OUTPUT_DIR` that you have specified in the INI file.
 This directory contains a file `REPORT.txt` that will give a topline summary of LACHESIS' performance.
 It also contains two subdirectories, `main_results/` and `cached_data/`.
 The `main_results/` directory will contain the following files:

 1. `clusters.txt` and `clusters.by_name.txt`:  These files indicate the clustering results.
 Each of LACHESIS' chromosome group is shown as a line, and the input contigs/scaffolds in that group are listed on the line, either by ID (`clusters.txt`) or by contig name (`clusters.by_name.txt`).
-2. group*.ordering: These files indicate the ordering and orienting results.
+2. `group*.ordering`: These files indicate the ordering and orienting results.
 There is one file for each group.
 In each file is a list of input contigs/scaffolds in order, with their orientations, orientation quality scores, and gap sizes.

-To create the final assembly fasta, run the included script CreateScaffoldedFasta.pl.
-After you have run this, OUTPUT_DIR will contain the file "Lachesis_assembly.fasta".
+To create the final assembly fasta, run the included script `CreateScaffoldedFasta.pl`.
+After you have run this, `OUTPUT_DIR` will contain the file `Lachesis_assembly.fasta`.
 This fasta file will contain your output assembly, in three sections of successive contigs:

 1. One large scaffold for each of the ordered and oriented chromosome groups predicted by LACHESIS (i.e., each of the `group*.ordering` files.)
 2. All of the input contigs/scaffolds that have been clustered into a chromosome group by LACHESIS, but were not ordered within that group.
 They will be given names indicating what chromosome group they belong in.